mjsamuel/adblockchain/README.md

 #### Adding the Extension to Chrome
 Go to the address `chrome://extensions/` and enable '*Developer mode*' in the toolbar.

-Click on '*Load unpacked*' and select `/extension/dist`.
+Click on '*Load unpacked*' and select `/extension/build`.

-The `dist` folder should now be linked such that every time you run the build command the extension it should be updated automatically.
+The `build` folder should now be linked such that every time you run the build command the extension should be updated automatically.